Potato22/set-bluetooth-clocks/README.md

 # set-bluetooth-clocks
 Python based utility to discover and update times of bluetooth clocks - uses python package [bluetooth-clocks](https://github.com/koenvervloesem/bluetooth-clocks.git).

-I have a bunch of Xiaomi LYWSD02 clocks which also act as temperature sensors for my Home Assistant setup.
+I have a bunch of LYWSD03MMC sensors and Xiaomi LYWSD02 clocks which also act as temperature sensors for my Home Assistant setup.

 The clocks keep losing track of time.
 So I wrote this little utility to update time.